joaoflauzino/Decision-Tree/README.md

 # Logistic Regression

-The goal of this project is try to predict churn in a dataset of a telecommunication company.
+The goal of this project is try to predict who will survive in titanic dataset.
 It was used Logistic Regression model.

 # Language